cunnie/gobonniego/README.md

 ```

-You may specify the amount of disk space `gobonniego` should use with the `-size` flag
+You may specify the amount of disk space GoBonnieGo should use with the `-size` flag
 which takes an integer argument (in GiB).
 This can be used to iterate rapidly while testing.
-For example, to constrain `gobonniego` to use  0.5 GiB of disk space, type the following:
+For example, to constrain GoBonnieGo to use  0.5 GiB of disk space, type the following:

 ```
 gobonniego -size 0.5